Clan MacAlister: Successors of Alasdair Mòr

-Domhnall, son of Alasdair Mòr, swore fealty to Edward I of England in 1291.
-He was succeeded by his own son, Alasdair.
-Alasdair was also recorded as swearing fealty to the English king at the same time as his father.
-He was in turn succeeded by his son, Raghnall, who in 1366 crossed over into Ulster to fight in the wars between Donald and Neill O'Neill.
-A. and A. Macdonald considered the succession of the next three MacAlister chiefs to have been obscure.
-The two historians stated that Raghnall was succeeded by Alasdair who flourished about the year 1400.
-Alasdair was succeeded by Eoin Dubh from whom the modern chiefs derive their Gaelic designation Mac Iain Duibh.
-A. and A. Macdonald stated that this patronymic has caused confusion since the eldest son of Alasdair Og, the forfeited Hebridean magnate, was also named Eoin Dubh; and that his descendants were called Clann Eoin Duibh.
+Domhnall, son of Alasdair Mòr, and his son Alasdair both swore fealty to Edward I of England in 1291.
+Alasdair was succeeded by his son Raghnall, who campaigned in Ulster in 1366 during the O'Neill conflicts.
+The succession of the subsequent chiefs is poorly documented; Raghnall was succeeded around 1400 by an Alasdair, who was in turn succeeded by Eoin Dubh.
+From Eoin Dubh, modern chiefs derive their Gaelic patronymic, Mac Iain Duibh.
+A. and A. Macdonald state that this title caused historical confusion with Clann Eoin Duibh, the descendants of another Eoin Dubh who was the eldest son of the forfeited Hebridean magnate Alasdair Og.